DioneProtocol/odysseygo/vms/platformvm/docs/chain_time_update.md

 ## Pre Banff fork context

-Before the Banff fork activation, `ChainTime` was incremented by an `AdvanceTimeTx` transaction, being included into an `ApricotProposalBlock` block type.
-Validators voted on `ChainTime` advance by accepting either the `ApricotCommitBlock` or the `ApricotAbortBlock` following the `ApricotProposalBlock`. `ChainTime` was moved ahead only if the `CommitBlock` was accepted.
+Before the Banff fork activation, `ChainTime` was incremented by an `AdvanceTimeTx` transaction, being included into an `OdysseyProposalBlock` block type.
+Validators voted on `ChainTime` advance by accepting either the `OdysseyCommitBlock` or the `OdysseyAbortBlock` following the `OdysseyProposalBlock`. `ChainTime` was moved ahead only if the `CommitBlock` was accepted.

 `AdvanceTimeTx` transactions are subject to three main validations: